chrisdjscott/RemoteJobManager/_sources/one_time_setup.rst.txt

     # load funcx endpoint software into the environment
     ml funcx-endpoint

+    # some versions of funcX had a bug where the config directory
+    # must already exist before running configure
+    mkdir -p ~/.funcx

     # first time setup for funcx, will ask you to authenticate with
     # Globus and copy a code back to the terminal
     funcx-endpoint configure